.png)

 Copy and paste the following code to create a function

-as JSON in the variable data and sends it for storage in the Strapi back-end. datetime.now().isoformat()
+save_translation()function receives the userinput_text,translated_text, andtranslation_dateas JSON in the variable data and sends it for storage in the Strapi back-end. datetime.now().isoformat()saves the current date and time aninput_textwas translated as"translation_date"into data.- The

 Go back to

-condition.
-This will ensure that anytime a user clicks the Translate button, the text displays, and the input and output text are saved to Strapi through thesave_translation()
+main.pyand update the code just before the end of the innerifcondition.
+This will ensure that anytime a user clicks the Translate button, the text displays, and the input and output text are saved to Strapi through thesave_translation()function.

 if st.button("Translate"):